jay-patel24/Project2/README.md

 # Project2
-This is a learning project which demonstrates CRUD operation in NestJs
+This is a learning project which demonstrates CRUD operation in NestJs adhfgadhgf